Sasagi Sánchez: Diablos Rojos del México

 On December 11, 2019, Sánchez was traded to the Acereros de Monclova alongside Bernardo Heras and Sergio Perez in exchange for Issmael Salas and Mark Serrano.
 On March 9, 2020, Sánchez was traded to the Diablos Rojos del México of the Mexican League.
 Sánchez did not play in a game in 2020 due to the cancellation of the Mexican League season because of the COVID-19 pandemic.

+In 41 relief appearances in 2023, Sánchez struggled to a 6.81 ERA with 41 strikeouts across 39 2/3 innings of work.

+Dorados de Chihuahua

+On February 7, 2024, México loaned Sánchez to the Dorados de Chihuahua.
+In 23 appearances for Chihuahua, Sánchez recorded a 3.60 ERA with 22 strikeouts and five saves across 25 innings of work.

+Sultanes de Monterrey

+On July 22, 2024, Sánchez was traded to the Sultanes de Monterrey of the Mexican League.
+He made four relief appearances for Monterrey, surrendering no earned runs and only four hits in 4 1/3 innings pitched.

+Charros de Jalisco

+On December 23, 2024, Sánchez was traded to the Charros de Jalisco of the Mexican League.

 International career

 Sánchez was selected to the Mexico national baseball team at the 2020 Summer Olympics (contested in 2021).